VAkarsh20/CS410CourseProject/server/README.md

 1. (Optional) Setup a virtual environment with `python -m venv venv` and activate it with `source venv/bin/activate`.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
 3. Start the server by running `python app.py`.
-The server should now be available at `127.0.0.1` on the default Flask port.
+This may take up to a minute the first time the server is started, since the similarity model has to be built from scratch.
+The server should then be available at `127.0.0.1` on the default Flask port.
 You can test this by opening up a browser and trying to fetch the movie information for *The Fast and the Furious: Tokyo Drift (2006)*.
 If Flask started the server on port 5000, you could do this by accessing `http://127.0.0.1:5000/movie?tconst=tt0463985`.
 You should see the following output:

 ```json
 {